vegardit/haxe-doctest/README.md

 ```

-## <a name="doctest-testrunner"></a>Using the doctest Testrunner
+## <a name="doctest-testrunner"></a>Doc-testing with hx.doctest.DocTestRunner

-doctest also comes with it's own Testrunner which is recommended for local testing as it generates console output that is parseable by [FlashDevelop](http://www.flashdevelop.org/).
+haxe-doctest also comes with it's own Testrunner which is recommended for local testing as it generates console output that is parseable by [FlashDevelop](http://www.flashdevelop.org/).
 When executed from within FlashDevelop, test failures will be displayed in the result panel as clickable errors that directly navigate your to the location in your source code.

 To use it, annotate a class extending `hx.doctest.DocTestRunner`  with `@:build(hx.doctest.DocTestGenerator.generateDocTests())`.
-The doctest assertions from your sourcecode will then be added as test methods to this class.
+The doc-test assertions from your sourcecode will then be added as test methods to this class.

 ```haxe
 @:build(hx.doctest.DocTestGenerator.generateDocTests())